danilw/GLSL-howto/README.md

-# GLSL-howto
-random tests that I use/write
+**what is it** random GLSL tests and basic-steep-by-steep tutorials/examples that I write or use while codding it GLSL